zwlucb/zwlucb.github.io/_pages/research.md

 <p> &nbsp; </p>

 ## Human-Robot Collaboration
-Robots are increasingly employed in close proximity with humans.
+Robots are increasingly employed in close proximity to humans.
 For the humans and robots to collaborate safely and efficiently, a robot needs to understand human intents, predict human actions, consider human factors, in order to optimize its own actions to complete a task with human safely, efficiently, and friendly.
-In this project, we will explore a game-theoretic framework to model the bilateral inference and decision making process between the human and robot.
-We are particularly interested in physical tasks that involve coupled dynamics between the human and robot.
+Here we will explore a game-theoretic framework to model the bilateral inference and decision making process between the human and robot.
+We are interested in both proximal and physical tasks that involve joint decision-making and joint-action between the human and robot.
 One major challenge is to model the human actions in highly dynamic tasks given the strong variability and uncertainty of humans.
-We will apply the developed algorithms in various human-robot collaboration scenarios, including autonomous vehicles, collaborative manufacturing, and wearable robots.
+We will apply the developed algorithms in various human-robot collaboration scenarios, including autonomous vehicles, collaborative manufacturing, wearable robots, and assistive devices.
 For more details about how we apply the developed algorithms to autonomous vehicles, please check [this page]({{ site.url }}{{ site.baseurl }}/nri.html).
 {% comment %}
 This project has been supported by the National Science Foundation.
 For more details about this project, please check [this page]({{ site.url }}{{ site.baseurl }}/nri.html).
 {% endcomment %}